ziftech/netscaler-monitoring-extension/README.md

 ### Version
-Version: 1.0.0
+Version: 1.0.0 <br />
-Controller Compatibility: 3.7 or Later
+Controller Compatibility: 3.7 or Later <br />
-Product Tested On: NetScaler VPX 10.x on AWS
+Product Tested On: NetScaler VPX 10.x on AWS <br />
-Last updated On: 03/29/2018
+Last updated On: 03/29/2018 <br />
 List of Changes to this extension: